UConn Players to Watch Against Arkansas - Sweet 16

 UConn Players to Watch

-Alex Karaban is posting 9.4 points, 1.8 assists and 4.3 rebounds per game.
+Alex Karaban averages 9.4 points, 4.3 rebounds and 1.8 assists per game.
+Defensively, he posts 0.5 steals and 0.7 blocked shots.

 UConn Top Performers (Last 10 Games)